From Rhetorical Analysis to Evaluative Analysis - Three Levels of Evaluation

 Exercises in evaluation require a strong use of critical faculties.
 The exercises cultivate judgment, that is, the ability to judge a piece carefully within a wider context.
-While in rhetorical analysis you try to think like a lawyer and build a case about how the rhetoric works in a given piece, in evaluation you try to think like a judge and come to a conclusion after careful consideration of other possible pieces (I use pieces here to refer to written texts, written and illustrated texts, shows, movies, documentaries, and all other audio-visual products).
+While in rhetorical analysis you try to think like a lawyer and build an argument about how the rhetoric works in a given case, in evaluation you try to think like a judge and come to a conclusion after careful consideration of other possible cases.

 Like a judge, you want to be fair and impartial.
 If you feel strongly about a point of view, you need to work hard to see other perspectives.
 This is difficult, but in terms of evaluation it pays off: once you seriously consider opposing arguments, you're in a better position to counter them effectively.
 Your final judgment, however, still needs to be couched in diplomatic, scholarly, academic terms.
 Avoid ranting, belittling, etc.